fastify/fastify-websocket/README.md

   })
   ws.send('hi from client')

-  t.assert(await promise, 'hi from server')
+  t.assert.deepStrictEqual(await promise, 'hi from server')
   // Remember to close the ws at the end ws.terminate()
 })